Zveaga/bankist/README.md

 - Start experimenting with the app's [features](#app-features)

 ## App Features
+- User Authentication:<br>
-- User Authentication: Allows users to log in with their credentials
+Allows users to log in with their credentials
+- Account Balance:<br>
-- Account Balance: Displays the user's current balance
+Displays the user's current balance
+- Transaction History:<br>
-- Transaction History: Lists all the past transactions
+Lists all the past transactions
+- Money Transfers:<br>
-- Money Transfers: Transfer money to other accounts
+Transfer money to other accounts
+- Close Account:<br>
-- Close Account: Close the account with credentials validation
+Close the account with credentials validation

 ## Technologies
 -  CSS